leogiraldimg/az900-exam-preparation/README.md

   - **Access control boundary**:
     - Azure applies access-management policies at the subscription level
     - Manage and control access to the resources that users provision with specific subscriptions
+- A user can be given access to multiple subscriptions and access resources in those subscriptions
+- A resource can belong to only one subscription

 ##### Create additional Azure subscriptions